-We and the selling shareholders are offering the shares of our common stock described in this prospectus in an underwritten offering in which we, the selling shareholders and Keefe, Bruyette & Woods, Inc., as representative of the underwriters named below, are entering into an underwriting agreement with respect to the shares of our common stock being offered hereby.
+We and the selling shareholders are offering the shares of our common stock described in this prospectus in an underwritten offering in which we, the selling shareholders and Keefe, Bruyette & Woods, Inc. and Stephens Inc., as representatives of the underwriters named below, are entering into an underwriting agreement with respect to the shares of our common stock being offered hereby.
 Subject to certain conditions, each underwriter has severally agreed to purchase, and we and the selling shareholders have severally agreed to sell, the number of shares of our common stock indicated in the following table:

 Number of Shares

-Keefe, Bruyette & Woods, Inc.
+Keefe, Bruyette & Woods, Inc. 1,185,000

-Stephens Inc.
+Stephens Inc. 592,500

+Sandler O'Neill & Partners, L.P.
+197,500

-Total
+Total \$ 1,975,000